Respecting human rights

 Neste’s human rights ambition 2030

-One of the cornerstones of Neste’s sustainability vision is our human rights ambition to create a more equitable and inclusive value chain by 2030, in which everyone works with dignity.
+One of the cornerstones of Neste’s sustainability approach is our human rights ambition to create a more equitable and inclusive value chain by 2030, in which everyone works with dignity.
 The priority areas for action under this ambition are:

 Did you know?